PeterNaydenov/dt-toolbox/Migration.guide.md

 ## From v.4.x.x  - v.6.x.x

-The library "dt-toolbox" exist for a full 7 years and now version 6 is coming as full rewrite of the original idea.
-Difference are more then similarity and better aproach is to read a version 6 documentation first.
+The library "dt-toolbox" has existed for a full 7 years and now version 6 is coming as full rewrite of the original idea.
+Differences are more than similarities and a better approach is to read a version 6 documentation first.
 Then you will find that:

- - Data creation is very simular;
+ - Data creation is very similar;
  - Dt-Object becomes a storage and you can add more data to it;
  - Dt-Object data will stay always immutable;
  - For extracting data you can use 'query' and 'model' functions;